cfedersp/airflow-walkthru/README.md

 The Quickstart isn't helpful in evaluating Airflow professionally.
 DAG inlets and outlets, required method signatures, and the filesystem connector are not explained concisely, so these concepts and others are provided here to absorb at a glance.<br/>

+# Parsing vs Instantiating vs Running
+DAGs are defined in python, but you cannot consistently interact with global scope python variables (runs on scheduler) within a Task method (run on workers). dag_run.conf is not available outside an operator or sensor attribute.
+The dag Resource only has attributes related to scheduling.
+A global scope variable can only be used in an attribute at time of **parsing**, not when the DAG Run is instantiated.

 Tutorials:
 https://airflow.apache.org/docs/apache-airflow/stable/tutorial/fundamentals.html